Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-To see if a user exsists befor attempting authorization process providing a layer of abstration for brutforce attacks
+To see if a user exists before attempting the authorization process providing a layer of abstraction for brute force attacks

 ##### Returns